khushv/khushv.github.io/_posts/2021-05-04-Back to Basics - Process Injection 101.md

 	if (address == 0) {
 ```

 We use the same encryption function in the stub to decrypt the payload, due to the commutative properties of XOR.
 Again most of this code is taken from the stub.
 We leave the encrypted character array empty, which we get from the stub output.
-Let's take this a notch and use a meterpreter payload to mimic a more real life scenario:
+Let's take this up a notch and use a meterpreter payload to mimic a more real life scenario:

 ![Stub encrypting meterpreter payload ](/assets/img/5.png)
 _Stub encrypting meterpreter payload._

-We now take this output and paste this into the `encryped` char array variable.
+We now take this output and paste this into the `encrypted` char array variable.
 We could automate this, but as a proof of concept it works.
 The result is a very happy shell:

 ![Running encrypted process injection ](/assets/img/6.png)
 _Process injection with an encrypted payload._